ScoutmasterBucky/ScoutmasterBucky/README.md

 * `detail`: Must be `true`
 * `markdown`: Optional, controls `text`
 * `text`: Text / HTML / markdown to display
-* `workbookHide`: Optional, set to `true` if this should not be shown in the workbook

 ### Note

 Defines a note for the requirements page only.
-Does not show up on workbooks.

 ```
 - note: